oracle-livelabs/developer/java-management/set-up-of-management-agent/set-up-of-management-agent.md

 ## Task 6: Verify detection of Java applications and runtimes

-For the logging of applications to be visible, Java applications must be run again after the installation of the Management Agent.
-Now that the Management Agent has been set up in your compute instance, it will be able to detect new Java applications that have been executed.
-This can be observed in the Oracle Cloud Console.
+For application logging to be visible, re-run Java application after Management Agent installation.
+The Management Agent can detect new Java applications that are executed in your compute instance.
+You can observe this in the Oracle Cloud Console.

 We shall demonstrate the detection of the Java compiler and HelloWorld application created in [Lab 4](?lab=create-a-java-application).